-Plan Year: 2004 Implemented: 2004
+Plan Year: 2004

-Challenge: Under traditional HUD waiting list guidelines, an individual can wait more than two-and-a-half years for a public housing unit.52 For homeless families, this is too long.
+Challenge: Under traditional HUD waiting list guidelines, an individual can wait more than two-and-a-half years for a public housing unit.46 For homeless families, this is too long.
 For other families, once a unit becomes available, it might not meet the recipient's needs or preferences, such as proximity to their child's school or access to local service providers.

 Solution: This initiative streamlines the Public Housing waiting list system.
 Regional lists provide quicker access for families where the need for housing outweighs the need to be in a specific locale.
 Priority access for households graduating from the region's network of transitional housing programs keeps the "back door" open and supports the coordinated entry system for homeless families.
 In general, applicants are selected for occupancy using a regular rotation among site-based, regional, and transitional housing applicant pools.
 Units are not held vacant if a particular waiting list does not have an eligible applicant waiting for assistance.
 Instead, a qualified applicant is pulled from the next waiting list in the rotation.

-Proposed Changes to the Activity: Our new software system, to be implemented in 2015, will improve our waitlist processes even more by streamlining our data entry and analysis.
-No additional authorizations are needed nor requested at this time.
+Our new software system, to be implemented in 2015, will improve our waitlist processes even more by streamlining our data entry and analysis.